monsoonmaelstrom/book2/book2.md

 “I know,” he states before falling silent.
 Waiting.

 “I hate when you do that.
-When you just stand there and wait like it’s inevitable that I’m going to tell you.
+When you stand there and wait like it’s inevitable that I’m going to tell you.
 It’s not.”

 “I know.”